 As in many other industries, this information is usually held by the plant operators, and the contractors that design and build these plants.
 In both cases, they seldom (if ever) release their costs to the public, and regard the information as commercial, preferring to negotiate their prices with potential organic waste disposers, on a case by case basis.

 Wikipedia provides a good definition of the concept of a gate fee:

-Anaerobic Digestion Cost to Organic Waste Disposers as Represented by AD Plant Gate Fees
+Cost to Organic Waste Disposers Delivering to Anaerobic Digesters in AD Plant Gate Fees

 To gain an up to date UK perspective on the relative “gate fee” cost of anaerobic digestion we recommend a visit to www.letsrecycle.com and then click on their prices menu.